 A Cool Cube™ Vaccine Transport Cooler is no ordinary vaccine cooler.
 The Cool Cube™ is a reliable cold chain management system.
 It is an easy-to-carry, qualified container and pack-out system that keeps temperature sensitive product such as fresh vaccine and medicine chilled between 2° and 8°C for over 2.5 days – without using ice or electricity!
 This cooler is ideal for transport, but also excels at protecting valuable product during off-site use and power outages, regardless of hot or freezing conditions.
 The simplified, validated, patented technology is the best compact thermal protection product available to maintain the cold chain!

-Transport & Storage Coolers @ Refrigerated Temps for Vaccine, Medicine, etc.
+Transport & Storage Coolers @ Refrigerator Temps for Vaccine, Medicine, etc.

 Easy & Safe Pack-Out